-Center Club serves the Department of Mental Health’s Metro Southeast Area including the following communities: all Boston neighborhoods, Brookline, Cambridge, Somerville, Revere, Chelsea, and Winthrop.
+Center Club serves the Department of Mental Health’s Metro Boston Area including the following communities: all Boston neighborhoods, Brookline, Cambridge, Somerville, Revere, Chelsea, and Winthrop.
 Prospective members MUST live in these areas and have a history of a major mental illness.